HomeLatest NewsCyber SecurityUS jury orders NSO Group to pay WhatsApp $168 million in Pegasus spyware case

 Preferred Source of Google

-A US federal jury has ordered Israeli surveillance firm NSO Group to pay Meta-owned WhatsApp $168 million in damages for allegedly using its Pegasus spyware to hack users’ phones between April and May 2019.
+A US federal jury has ordered Israeli surveillance firm Group to pay Meta-owned WhatsApp $168 million in damages for allegedly using its Pegasus spyware to hack users’ phones between April and May 2019.

-Meta stated in an official blog post that the trial exposed NSO’s “global surveillance-for-hire” business model.
-According to court documents, Pegasus spyware can secretly extract data from messaging apps, track locations through GPS, and remotely activate a device’s camera or microphone without user knowledge.
+Meta stated in an official blog post that the trial exposed NSO’s “ surveillance-for-hire” business model.
+According to court documents, Pegasus spyware can secretly extract from messaging apps, track locations through GPS, and remotely activate a device’s camera or microphone without user knowledge.
 The malware allegedly leaves no visible traces of intrusion.

 Advertisement